 Vegan Nacho Toppings

 Don’t let the name fool you, toppings should be going ALL OVER the nachos, not just limited to the top.
 Included in this category are your veggies, like diced tomato and red onion, sliced scallions and jalapenos, and shredded lettuce to name a few!
 The other component to toppings is SAUCES.
-This is your vegan sour cream, guacamole, salsa, hot sauce, etc.
+This is your vegan sour cream, guacamole, salsa (or pineapple salsa!), hot sauce, etc.

 How to Make the Best Vegan Loaded Nachos